zevv/npeg/README.md

 * NPeg checks the size of the total grammar, and if it thinks it is too large it will fail compilation with the error message `NPeg: grammar too complex`

+Check the section "Compile-time configuration" below for more details about too complex grammars.

 The parser size and performance depends on many factors; when performance and/or code size matters, it pays to experiment with different orderings and measure the results.